So a couple weeks ago, we got into a car accident. We were t-boned by someone that ran a really solid red light. This person caused a 3 car accident.

 - Dashcams are a must have, in my opinion: That $$$ you put down for a dashcam might hurt your wallet at first, but when something does happen, it's so worth it, so worth it.

 - Get high quality: Don't cheap out on this.
 This thing needs to record day after day, after day.
 It needs to be high quality, but most of all, extremely reliable.

 - Don't believe all of the Amazon reviews (read the negative reviews first): I learned that some of our friends/acquaintances bought cheaper dashcams that had 5-star reviews on Amazon.
-I'm the type, before I buy something, to first read all of the negative reviews because I want to know how bad does it really get with this product.
-After reviewing their dashcams and skipping straight to the 1-star reviews, I could see that almost all of those reviews were initially 5 stars and the reviewers received a free gift for those 5 star reviews.
+I'm the type, before I buy something, to first read all of the negative reviews because I want to know how bad, does bad, really get with this product.
+After reviewing their dashcams and skipping straight to the 1-star reviews, I could see that almost all of those reviews were initially 5 stars and the reviewers had received a free gift for those 5 star reviews.
 Then after these reviewers realized their dashcams weren't working, they downgraded their reviews to 1-star.
-The most startling reviews were describing how their dashcams appeared to totally functioning day in and day out, all the lights worked properly, all the beeps were beeping, everything indicated it was working.
+The most startling reviews were describing how their dashcams appeared totally functioning day in and day out, all the lights worked properly, all the beeps were beeping, everything indicated it was working.
 Then one day, they get into an accident, and they pull out the SD card to check.
 Then they realized that their dashcam hadn't been recording for months, even though all the lights and sounds acted as if it was.
-That's a really terrible thing to find out, especially after being in an accident, where footage could've saved you so much headache, explaining and from reliving the stress/pain of the accident.
+That's a really terrible thing to find out, especially after being in an accident, where footage could've saved you so much headache, explaining and, from reliving the stress/pain of the accident.

 - First Choice: Buy your dashcam from a physical local authorized dealer.
 If you have any problems, you simply walk in, hand it to them and have them fix it.
 (Installers don't count.
 Since they just install for you and charge for install fee, while you provide the product, they can't service/warrant your product.)